History of Penn Hills Sports Hall of Fame

 They started talking about the past and the great athletes that the people of Penn Hills were fortunate to see play and the dedicated coaches and trainers throughout the years.
 “Remember George Karl, Bill Fralic, Hubie Bryant and Andy Urbanic?”
 Story after story flowed across the table.
 The one thing they had in common was PENN HILLS.

-At one point, Jack said to the gentlemen, “Why doesn’t Penn Hills have a Hall of Fame?”
+At one point, Jack said to the gentlemen, “Why doesn’t Penn Hills have a Sports Hall of Fame?”
 “I don’t know,” Clarence replied, “but it sounds like a good idea!”

 Clarence became the first Chairman of the newly formed committee, and by the spring of 1984 the first class of inductees was honored at a banquet held at the same Mr. Steak Restaurant where the idea originated.
 The first six inductees included George Karl, Ralph Heck, Bob Goin, George Roman, Leonard Gallo Sr., and Glen Davis.